Jody's Story

 My mother’s Sanilac Quilted Life quilt will be on display at the Sandusky District Library from July 24 - August 12 and at the Sanilac District Library and in Port Sanilac from August 17 - 27.
 My sister and I will be conducting a book reading and signing at the Sanilac District Library on Aug 17 at 7:00 P.M.

-http://quiltingboard.com.
+Hopefully I will get to meet the wonderful woman who read my column and posted it to http://quiltingboard.com.
 My husband and I just happened to stumble onto the website.
 We both sat shocked and in tears as we read the poignant comments readers posted about their experience with Alzheimer’s.
 It is such a paradox that a disease that unraveled my mother’s brain is also a disease that stitches strangers together in a shared experience.

 While writing the article for the paper, I often thought about Jody and had such good intentions about contacting her.
 Living on the road and always exploring new places keeps me busy but I’ve added the responsibility of acting as my own book agent and sew aprons almost everyday.
 All of these are paltry excuses for not getting in touch with Jody.
 Jody was always so patient and kind with my mother and the incredible work of ‘quilt art’ she created from my mother’s fabric was truly a gift of love.